hasebems/Loopian_Rust/doc/manual_en.md

 * `left2` or `L2`: Set input part to left2
 * `right1` or `R1`: Set input part to right1
 * `right2` or `R2`: Set input part to right2
-* The figure below shows octave specification methods for each part
+* The figures below show octave specification methods for each part

 <img src="./image/design_octfixed.png" width="70%">

 <img src="./image/design_octcloser.png" width="70%">

 ## Tempo, Time Signature, Key and Other Settings